 Equally important is pricing transparency.
 Some business owners worry that maintenance calls are just an excuse to find more problems and charge for extra repairs.
 A reputable company will provide clear, upfront pricing and detailed written estimates before any work begins.
 Don’t hesitate to ask about their fee structure, including call-out charges and hourly rates, so you can avoid any surprises on the final bill.

-Confirm They Serve Your Area and Offer Maintenance Plans
+Final Checks: Service Area and Maintenance Plans

 This might seem obvious, but your first step should always be to confirm that the company services your specific location in the Corpus Christi area.
 Once that’s settled, think about the long-term health of your HVAC system.
 The best way to avoid disruptive and expensive emergency repairs is with regular, professional maintenance.
 Ask if the company offers commercial maintenance plans designed to keep your system running efficiently.